SamuelCicuitStudio/PlushToyFirmware-V01/README.md

 - **RestartSysDelay()**: Restarts the system after a specified delay.
 - **simulatePowerDown()**: Simulates a power-down state by putting the ESP32 into deep sleep.

-Here's a concise GitHub description for the `WiFiManager` class, suitable for the repository's README file or documentation section:
+Here's an expanded GitHub description for the `WiFiManager` class, including detailed comments and a usage example:

 ### WiFiManager Class

-The `WiFiManager` class provides an efficient way to manage Wi-Fi connectivity for ESP32 devices.
+The `WiFiManager` class provides an efficient and user-friendly way to manage Wi-Fi connectivity for ESP32 devices.
 It simplifies the process of connecting to a Wi-Fi network or initiating an access point (AP) mode for user configuration.
 Leveraging the ESPAsyncWebServer library, this class serves web pages for Wi-Fi setup and GPIO control, enabling seamless user interaction.

 #### Key Features:
 - **Automatic Mode Selection**: Connects to a specified Wi-Fi network or starts an access point based on stored settings.